-4. Respect her feelings, but don’t empower them.
+4. Respect their feelings, but don’t empower them.

 It’s important to understand that validation doesn’t always mean agreement.
 So if a child is terrified about going to the doctor because they’re due for a shot, you don’t want to belittle those fears, but you also don’t want to amplify them.
 You want to listen and be empathetic, help them understand what they’re anxious about, and encourage them to feel that they can face their fears.
 The message you want to send is, “I know you’re scared, and that’s okay, and I’m here, and I’m going to help you get through this.”

 5. Don’t ask leading questions.

-Encourage your child to talk about his feelings, but try not to ask leading questions— “Are you anxious about the big test?
+Encourage your child to talk about their feelings, but try not to ask leading questions— “Are you anxious about the big test?
 Are you worried about the science fair?”
 To avoid feeding the cycle of anxiety, just ask open-ended questions: “How are you feeling about the science fair?”

 6. Don’t reinforce the child’s fears.

 What you don’t want to do is be saying, with your tone of voice or body language: “Maybe this is something that you should be afraid of.”
 Let’s say a child has had a negative experience with a dog.
-Next time she’s around a dog, you might be anxious about how she will respond, and you might unintentionally send a message that she should, indeed, be worried.
+Next time they’re around a dog, you might be anxious about how they will respond, and you might unintentionally send a message that they should, indeed, be worried.

 7. Encourage the child to tolerate her anxiety.

-Let your child know that you appreciate the work it takes to tolerate anxiety in order to do what he wants or needs to do.
-It’s really encouraging him to engage in life and to let the anxiety take its natural curve.
-We call it the “habituation curve”—it will drop over time as he continues to have contact with the stressor.
+Let your child know that you appreciate the work it takes to tolerate anxiety in order to do what they want or need to do.
+It’s really encouraging them to engage in life and to let the anxiety take its natural curve.
+We call it the “habituation curve.”
+That means that it will drop over time as he continues to have contact with the stressor.
 It might not drop to zero, it might not drop as quickly as you would like, but that’s how we get over our fears.